ANOS Victoria 40th Birthday Spit Roast Dinner (Special Guest Speaker: David Jones)

 At this point in time there is no known treatment.

-What can I do to prevent its spread?
+What can you do to prevent its spread?

 Avoid walking or driving through areas known to have the fungus.